Birt Hogg Dubé syndrome and the FLCN gene

 Birt Hogg Dubé syndrome (BHD) is an inherited syndrome caused by a mutation in the Folliculin gene (FLCN).
 It is very rare, with around 400 families known worldwide.

-The severity of the signs and symptoms vary among affected individuals, even within families, and is not predictable.
+The severity of the signs and symptoms vary among affected individuals, even within the same family, and is not predictable.

+Yes.
+Birt Hogg Dubé syndrome is a hereditary cancer syndrome caused by a mutation in the FLCN gene.
 There is a 50% chance of a person who carries a germline FLCN mutation, whether male or female, passing the mutation to their son or daughter.
 If a mutation is identified, then predictive testing is available for blood relatives.
-However, as current genetic testing does not identify a mutation in all individuals who meets the clinical diagnosis of Birt Hogg Dubé syndrome, their first-degree relatives (parents, siblings and children) should have at least baseline screening from age 20.

 These links may be useful